blockpilgrim/poc2/project-charter.md

 ### Initiative Context
 Each U.S. state expansion is managed through security groups in Microsoft Entra ID:
-- Users are assigned to Entra ID security groups (e.g., "Partner Portal - EC Arkansas", "Partner Portal - EC Oregon - Testing")
+- Users are assigned to Entra ID security groups (e.g., "Partner Portal - EC Oregon - All Users", "Partner Portal - EC Oregon - Foster Only")
 - Portal users see initiative-specific theming based on their Entra ID group membership
 - **Critical**: Users can ONLY access data tagged with their initiative
-- **Group Naming Convention**: Production groups follow "Partner Portal - EC {State}" format, testing groups append "- Testing"
+- **Group Structure**: Two-tier system with "All Users" groups for base access and role-specific groups (Foster Only, Volunteer Only, etc.)
+- **Implementation**: System uses immutable GUIDs for group identification, not names, ensuring reliability

 ### Security Model
 Microsoft Entra ID groups serve as the **hard security boundary**:
-1. JWT tokens include initiative claims from Entra ID group membership
+1. JWT tokens include group GUIDs which are mapped to initiatives
-2. All API endpoints enforce initiative-based filtering using group claims
+2. All API endpoints enforce initiative-based filtering using GUID-based claims
 3. Frontend queries include initiative in all data requests
 4. Cross-initiative access attempts trigger security alerts
+5. No dependency on Microsoft Graph API during authentication for better performance and reliability

 ### Role-Based Access Control
 Microsoft Entra ID App Roles will define user permissions.
 The roles are designed to provide granular access based on user responsibilities and organizational structure: